 How to use the Safe Homes Act to change the locks

 Tenants who are victims of domestic or sexual violence can also receive emergency lock changes.
 The right to a lock change differs depending on the type of lease and if the abuser is on the lease.
-For tenants to a written lease where the abuser is not named on the lease, the tenant must provide a written notice from all tenants named on the lease requesting a lock change due to a credible imminent threat of domestic or sexual violence on the premises.
+For tenants to a written contract where the abuser is not named on the lease, the tenant must provide a written notice from all tenants named on the lease requesting a lock change due to a credible imminent threat of domestic or sexual violence on the premises.
 This notice must be backed up by evidence:

 - A police report

 - A statement from a victim service organization